bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 In fashion, not only is copying allowed, it is the norm.
 Courts (in the US, at least) have ruled that apparel is too utilitarian for copyright and patent protection.
 They didn’t want a handful of designers owning the fundamental building blocks of our clothing.
 Anyone can copy any garment and sell it as their own design.

 In her [incredible TED talk](https://www.youtube.com/watch?v=zL2FOrx41N0), Johanna Blakley argues that a culture of copying in the fashion industry has created an open ecology of creativity where anyone can use the best ideas.
 Fashion designers have pleasure of sampling from the entire history of fashion design without talking to a lawyer.
 And the result is a vibrant and innovative fashion industry.

-In her talk, she presents the gross sales in industries with low and high intellectual property protection.
+Gross sales in industries with low and high intellectual property protection are one window into this phenomenon.

 ![Gross sales of goods in low and high IP industries](/images/osos/osos.040.jpeg)

-Instead of being a race to the bottom, these low IP industries are a race to the top.
-Those that want to lead in the Fashion industry are the ones who are innovative or able to popularize the ideas lost to history.
+Instead of being a race to the bottom, industries that can't opt out of openness are a race to the top.
+Those that want to lead in the fashion industry are the ones who are innovative or able to popularize the ideas lost to history.
 Meanwhile, the “fast fashion” industry makes a good living copying the leaders, and those knockoffs elevate the leaders to icons.

-> “Software is eating the world.” –Marc Andreessen
+---

-Every company is becoming a software company, and that software is built on the open platform of open source.
-What happens when every industry builds on this open, innovative and fast moving platform?
-What happens when they can’t opt out?
+So I ask again: As every company is becoming a software company, what happens when the bedrock of every industry is open source?
+What happens when you can't opt out of openness?
+Carbon, automobiles, bebop and fashion give us a glimpse into that future.

 ---